Fujifilm X10 vs X30

-The Fujifilm X10 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in September 2011 and August 2014.
+The Fujifilm X10 and the Fujifilm X30 are two digital cameras that were announced, respectively, in September 2011 and August 2014.
 Both the X10 and the X30 are fixed lens compact cameras that are equipped with a 2/3 sensor.
-Both cameras offer a resolution of 12 megapixel.
+Both cameras offer a resolution of 12 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is somewhat larger (5 percent) than the Fujifilm X10.
 Moreover, the X30 is markedly heavier (21 percent) than the X10.
 In this context, it is worth noting that neither the X10 nor the X30 are weather-sealed.

 Concerning battery life, the X10 gets 270 shots out of its NP-50 battery, while the X30 can take 470 images on a single charge of its NP-95 power pack.
 The power pack in the X30 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |2.||Fujifilm X30||119 mm||72 mm||60 mm||423 g||470||n||Aug 2014||599|

 |8.||Leica D-LUX 6||111 mm||68 mm||46 mm||298 g||330||n||Sep 2012||699|

 |11.||Panasonic G10||124 mm||84 mm||74 mm||388 g||380||n||Mar 2010||499|